 - Nonprofits must submit a letter of inquiry (including description of the campaign) by Feb.
 1.

-- Organizations will be contacted within 30 days and advised as to whether or not a full proposal will be accepted.
+- Nonprofits will be contacted and advised as to whether or not a full proposal will be accepted.
 If accepted, nonprofits will be sent a link to submit immediately through the on-line process.